Using narratives and evidence in Open Badges

 Evidence is anything presented that supports an assertion or claim.
 Evidence is used to prove or disprove something and can clarify things, so there's a mutual understanding of facts.
 Depending on the information shared, evidence may have varying degrees of strength and come in different forms.
 Evidence may contain personalized information specific to the badge recipient or it may contain more universal information applicable to a subset of the badge recipients that may be organized in groups or cohorts.

-Evidence can be included in badges awarded through the Badgr platform or through the Canvas LTI app.
+Evidence can be included in badges awarded through the Canvas Badges site or through the Credentials LTI for Canvas.

 Narrative evidence in Open Badges